Mongolian Gerbil Information

 Weaning time : from week 4

 Mongolian Gerbils are generally healthy and strong animals.
-The most common health problems are dental problems, obesity and epilepsy which can be developed at a young age.
+The most common health problems are dental problems, obesity and epilepsy that can develop at a young age.
 An epileptic seizure is triggered by stress.
-The animals then lie very still and flat on the ground, the whiskers tremble, ears flap, front legs stretched and eyes move quickly.
+The animals then lie very still and flat on the ground, the whiskers tremble, ears flap, front legs stretched out and eyes move quickly.

-We also recommend that you regularly check the teeth of the animals in order to detect any dental problems in time.
-To avoid digestive problems, a good, balanced and complete gerbil diet is essential.
+We also advise to check the teeth of the animals regularly to discover any dental problems in time.
+To prevent digestive problems, a good, balanced and complete gerbil food is essential.

 It is not necessary to treat the animals preventively with anti-parasite.
-It is not necessary to give extra vitamins with a complete gerbil diet.
+Giving extra vitamins is not necessary with a complete gerbil diet.

 Animals that drink and urinate too much may have kidney disease or diabetes.

-Unfortunately, there is also a human infectious disease in Gerbils, the Tizzer's Disease.
+Unfortunately, there is also a disease that is contagious to humans in Gerbils, Tizzer's Disease.
 This is an infectious disease with Clostridium Piliforme.
-You recognize this because the animals have rough fur, are lethargic and stay in a place in the enclosure.
+You can recognize this because the animals have a rough coat, are lethargic and stay in one place in the enclosure.
 The animals lose weight and eat poorly or not at all.
 It is important to recognize this in time, because only early treatment can save the animals.
-Young, old and weakened animals can die quite quickly.
-The disease is also contagious to other rodents such as hamsters, rabbits, rats, etc.
+Young, old and weakened animals can die from it quite quickly.
+The disease is also contagious for other rodents, such as hamsters, rabbits, rats etc.

-It is advisable to consult a veterinarian for the following symptoms:
+It is advisable to consult a veterinarian if you experience the following symptoms:

 Skin

-Bald spots, lots of scratching, scabs, sores, bumps and lumps.
+Bald spots, lots of scratching, scabs, wounds, bumps and lumps.

-Wet and dirty ass, drinking a lot, falling over, listlessness, different shape and color of the droppings
+Wet and dirty bottom, drinking a lot, falling over, listlessness, different shape and color of the droppings

 Please accept cookies to help us improve this website Is this OK?
 Yes No More on cookies »